quant525/Multi_Quant_Strategies--APAC-US-markets/Dynamic Bivariate Regression Model/README.md

 This strategy is based on a Dynamic Bivariate Regression Model that captures evolving relationships between two market variables, using rolling 30-minute intervals to forecast short-term directional movement on the Taiwan Index Futures.
 This repository tracks the position changes of the TXF Dynamic Bivariate Regression Model Strategy.
+*This README was automatically generated as part of a real-time strategy monitoring and reporting system.*

 ## 📌 Strategy Attributes